geographyboycott/geographyboycott/content/en/endorsements/_index.md

 {{< /accordion >}}

+{{< accordion title="Disability Specialty Group" >}}

+The Disability Specialty Group has endorsed the BDS pledge to boycott Israeli academic institutions.
+This commitment builds on our endorsement of the Geographers for Justice in Palestine AAG 2025 pre-conference.

+We bear witness to the bodily, emotional, and mental harm caused to Palestinians by Israel's illegal occupation.
+As geographers who write about, with, and through disability and debility, we cannot ignore the mass disabling events that the State of Israel and its allies have wrought upon Palestine (see Lakshmi Piepzna-Samarasinha 2024 <a href="https://disabilityvisibilityproject.com/2024/01/26/palestine-is-disabled/">here</a>).
+While we know the presence of disability is not antithetical to justice, its violent mass production in the name of settler colonialism must be stopped.
+With a tenuous ceasefire in place, Israel's apartheid regime still controls the Gaza strip and daily encroaches on ever more land and life in the West Bank.

+As critical disability scholars and disability justice activists have asserted, we must think internationally and multi-scalarly about disability and debility.
+There is no disability justice without justice for Palestine.
+Indeed, we must "consider how ableism acts on national bodies-occupied, colonized, Indigenous national bodies-as opposed to thinking about the body as a purely atomized individual entity" (Sheehi and Jaffee 2024, see <a href="https://rdsjournal.org/index.php/journal/article/view/1321/2790">here</a>).
+We stand in solidarity with Palestinians as an act of resistance against ableism and coloniality.

+We recognize that students and faculty around the world are facing professional and material repercussions for organizing for Palestinian liberation.
+As scholars, we strive to protect our students' right to such principled protests without persecution.
+Through this boycott pledge, we stand in solidarity with all those who continue to protest and boycott globally against apartheid and genocide.

+-- The DSG Board

+{{< /accordion >}}

 {{< accordion title="Energy & Environment Specialty Group" >}}

 The Energy & Environment Specialty Group (EESG) stands in solidarity for Palestinian self-determination, liberation and return.
 We encourage our specialty group members and other members of the AAG to support this petition to call a special meeting of the AAG about this issue.
 As energy geographers, we do applied scholarship.
 We are uniquely positioned to interrogate the intersections and entanglements of complex relations of energetic and political power.
 But alongside our analytical and pedagogical engagements, we must also work towards dismantling systems of oppression in support of emancipatory and transformational solutions to socio-ecological problems.
 The ongoing genocide against Palestinians and occupation of Palestine compels us to organize for liberation within our institutions and spheres of influence.
 A reckoning is long overdue.
 We must address the enduring epistemic injustices our discipline (geography) and subdiscipline (energy geographies) have enacted, sustained and exacerbated.
 We must address our complicity in genocidal and ecocidal atrocities globally.
 This is particularly true in Palestine.
 In closing, we implore you to join the GJP campaign to call a special AAG meeting.
 We invite you to participate in such abolitionist engagements within our discipline and group.
 Thank you for your consideration and advocacy for this cause.
 Free Palestine.